What is a Hedge?

 A hedge is an investment, which attempts to offset potential losses from one asset with potential gains in another asset.
 The idea is to try and ensure that if one investment fails, there is another investment — assumed not to move in tandem with the first investment — to help offset the loss.
 There are many hedging strategies, and they all revolve around reducing risk.
 While there are more sophisticated methods of hedging available to some investors, there is no perfect hedge that eliminates risk entirely.

 Say you invest a chunk of money in the fictional company Frankie’s Foghorns.
 You expect the company’s stock price to rise.
 However, since you’ve invested a lot, you want some backup in case the price goes down instead.
-To mitigate the risk of your investment in Frankie’s Foghorns, you buy a put option, giving you the right to sell your stock at its current price.
-The put option is your hedge against the risk of a falling stock price.
+To help mitigate the risk of your investment in Frankie’s Foghorns, you buy a put option, giving you the right to sell your stock at the strike price.
+The put option is your hedge limiting the downside risk of a falling stock price.

 Takeaway